Quantum-Accurate Conformational Stabilities and Vibrational Dynamics in Molecules and Proteins with Machine-Learned Force Fields: Results and Discussion

-We now extend the study from small molecules to a larger polyalanine, to investigate whether the quantum mechanically accurate behavior of SO3LR observed in small molecules can generalize as molecular size and complexity increase, particularly to systems larger than those in the training dataset.
-As a case study, we focus on the AceAla\textsubscript{15}NMe peptide, chosen as a simple but structurally relevant molecule.
+We now extend the study from small molecules to larger peptides, to investigate whether the quantum mechanically accurate behavior of MLFFs observed in small molecules can generalize as molecular size and complexity increase, particularly to systems larger than those in the training dataset.
+As an initial case study, we focus on the AceAla\textsubscript{15}NMe peptide, chosen as a simple but structurally relevant molecule.
 Its well-characterized folding behavior in vacuum \cite{Millhauser1997, Topol2001} provides a valuable benchmark for evaluating the ability of computational methods to capture secondary structure formation, such as $\alpha$- and 3\textsubscript{10}-helices.
 Once formed, helices can dynamically interconvert between canonical $\alpha$- and 3\textsubscript{10}-helical structures.
-The folding behavior has been successfully reproduced by DFT-based MD simulations \cite{Tkatchenko2011}, many-body potentials \cite{Zhou2025}, as well as by pretrained MLFFs such as GEMS \cite{Unke2024}, MACE-OFF \cite{Kovács2025}, and SO3LR \cite{Kabylda2024}; here we validate the folding (not captured by MMFF, See Sup.
-Fig. A7) to then investigate dynamics in detail.\\
+The folding behavior has been successfully reproduced by DFT-based MD simulations \cite{Tkatchenko2011}, many-body potentials \cite{Zhou2025}, as well as by pretrained MLFFs such as GEMS \cite{Unke2024}, MACE-off23 \cite{Kovacs2025}, and SO3LR \cite{Kabylda2024}; here we validate the folding (not captured by MMFF, See Sup.
+Fig. A5) to then investigate dynamics in detail.\\